Bartire

 The Bartire (Bartirre, بارتري), (or Barre Jidwaaq Absame) are a Somali sub clan, part of the Jidwaq of the major Absame branch, which whom belongs to the Darod clan.
 One of the largest Somali tribe-families.

 Overview

 Members of the Bartire clan primarily inhabit in the Somali Region of Ethiopia's fertile and agricultural land.
 They reside near the city of Jigjiga stretching to the lower Fafan and upper parts of Jarar.
-Living in these regions along side the Abaskuul and Yabaree, which whom they make up Jidwaaq.
+Living in these regions alongside the Abaskuul and Yabaree, which whom they make up Jidwaaq.
 The Bartire also live in Somalia, mainly in the southern region of Jubaland in the city of Bu'ale, and in Xagar near the city Kismayo.
 They also share borders with the Ogaden clan and Habar Awal of the Isaaq clan.
 Traditionally Jigjiga is the seat of the Bartire Garad Wiil-Waal.

 NRC clan map of Greater Somalia.